Understanding Spousal Support In Oregon

 Compensatory support is support designed to reimburse the spouse who has made significant financial or other contributions throughout the marriage to the education, training, career or earning capacity of the other spouse.
 Essentially, the party who contributed or sacrificed throughout the marriage, so that the other spouse could make advancements in his or her earning capacity, is reimbursed for those sacrifices, knowing that the divorce will likely prohibit the contributing spouse from enjoying the fruits of his or her contributions.
 It is significantly more difficult to modify spousal support awards that are awarded as compensatory support awards.

-The experienced family law attorneys at Aaby Family Law, PC, are pleased to assist clients who are seeking a spousal support judgment or opposing a spousal support claim.
+Aaby Family Law, PC, is pleased to assist clients who are seeking a spousal support judgment or opposing a spousal support claim.
 We also represent a number of clients who are seeking a modification in the amount or duration of spousal support.

 Our firm is located in Beaverton, Oregon, and is pleased to represent clients throughout the Portland metropolitan area, including Washington County, Clackamas County, Columbia County, Multnomah County and Yamhill County.

 Oregon Revised Statute 107.105 sets out the factors that judges must consider when hearing a request for spousal support.
 These factors include the parties’ income, earning capacity, education, work experience and custodial responsibilities.

 Spousal support is separate and distinct from child support and may be ordered in addition to child support.
 The court has the authority to grant either party temporary spousal support or indefinite spousal support.
 Indefinite spousal support lasts until the obligor (paying) spouse is able to demonstrate a substantial and unanticipated change of financial circumstances.
 All spousal support orders are subject to modification if a party can demonstrate legally sufficient grounds for a modification.